Wine

 or circumstances when a bottle of wine is not finished at one

 sitting.
-A number of methods may be used to preserve it for another
+A number of methods may be used to preserve it for

-each pouring.
-Second is to refrigerate the leftovers (even reds --
+bottle after each pouring.
+Second is to refrigerate the

-just allow them to warm up for half an hour or so).
-Make sure to
+leftovers (even reds -- just allow them to warm up for half an

-store refrigerated partial bottle upright to minimize the amount of
+upright to minimize the amount of surface area exposed to

 There are several

-different devices that minimize oxidation by connecting bottles to a
+different devices that minimize oxidation by connecting bottles

-space-consuming.
+or space-consuming.

 The most effective